RuralNative/Handsy-FSL-Tutorial-Application/docs/architecture.md

 # Architectural Documentation

-This documentation is a compiled information of the architecture of the Handsy application for the benefit of development and maintenance efforts, formatted based from [arc42 template](https://www.workingsoftware.dev/software-architecture-documentation-the-ultimate-guide/) standards and principles.
+This documentation is a compiled information of the architecture of the Handsy application for the benefit of development and maintenance efforts, formatted based from [arc42 template](https://www.workingsoftware.dev/software-architecture-documentation-the-ultimate-guide/) standards, complemented with guidelines provided by [c4 model](https://c4model.com/?ref=workingsoftware.dev) for abstraction visualization.

 ## Introduction